Saturday 28th May – Sunday 5th June 2022

 Our base for the event is at John O’Groats, but watches take place all around the Orca Watch area, both from land and from the John O’Groats passenger ferry.
 Everyone is welcome to take part in the event (subject to any Covid-19 or related restrictions in place) to help us collect data or simply to look out for whales, dolphins and porpoises.

 We had to cancel Orca Watch 2020 altogether, due to Covid-19.
 Ongoing concerns about Covid, and the potential impact of the normal event on the local population led us to restrict our physical presence in the area for Orca Watch 2021 to a very small group of local people or regular Sea Watch volunteers gathering data for us, which we then presented over the week through a series of online programmes live-streamed through YouTube.
-We are hoping, therefore, that 2022 will see Orca Watch back to it was pre-covid.
+We are hoping, therefore, that 2022 will see Orca Watch back to as it was pre-covid.

 To find out more about Orca Watch 2022, click here.